 What’s the best way to store my backups?

 The best way to store your backups will depend on your needs.
-If you want to be able to access your backups from anywhere, then you can store them in the cloud.
-However, if you’re worried about data breaches, then you can store your backups offline on an external hard drive.
+If you want to access your backups from anywhere, you can store them in the cloud.
+However, if you’re worried about data breaches, you can store your backups offline on an external hard drive.